tetrasurfaces/tetra/ethics_addendum.md

 # You should have received a copy of the GNU Affero General Public License
 # along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-# Ethics Addendum - KappashaOS
+# Ethics Addendum - Tetra & KappashaOS

 ## Water Compassion
 Water is treated as a living partner, not a resource.
 No electrocution—compute uses vibration or pressure, not shock.
 Water is filtered, distilled, and returned to the cycle, ensuring no long-term harm.
 Every drop logged, every use reversible.